 .
 History books indicate that Oliver Cromwell

-visited and stayed in our town when the came to survey the progress of his Army in the south west of England.
+visited and stayed in our town when he came to survey the progress of his Army in the south west of England.
 During his stay Fairfax and Cromwell set up

 their campaign headquarters in Ottery's Chanters House.

-Ottery St Mary has proved to be inspiration for a host of literary greats down the centuries Of course Samuel Taylor Coleridge
+Ottery St Mary has proved to be an inspiration for a host of literary greats down the centuries.
+Of course Samuel Taylor Coleridge

-,was born here in in 1772 and spent most of his childhood here.
-His Father was both a Vicar and a School Master here in Ottery St Mary.
+,was born here in 1772 and spent most of his childhood here.
+His Father was both a Vicar and a School Master in Ottery St Mary.